WeirdConstructor/WLambda/README.md

   Current performance is roughly in the ball park of (C)Python, which means the language is quite possibly too slow where speed is the focus, but fast enough if you do any heavy lifting in Rust.
 - No garbage collector.
-Memory and resource management relies only on reference counting.
+Memory and resource management relies only on reference counting and RAII.
 You can create your own drop functions.
 - Main data structures are Lists and Maps.
 - No exceptions, except panics.
 Error handling is accomplished by a specialized data type.
 It can be thought of as dynamic counterpart of Rust's Result type.
 - Prototyped object orientation.
-- Easy maintenance of the implementation.
+- Easy maintenance and hackability of the implementation.
 - Custom user data implementation using [VValUserData](https://docs.rs/wlambda/newest/wlambda/vval/trait.VValUserData.html).
+- Has a testable wasm32 version: [WASM WLambda Evaluator](http://wlambda.m8geil.de/#!/main).

 The embedding API and all internal operations rely on a data structure made of [VVal](https://docs.rs/wlambda/newest/wlambda/vval/index.html) nodes.

-Here you can find the [WLambda Language Reference](https://docs.rs/wlambda/newest/wlambda/prelude/index.html#wlambda-reference)
+Here you can find the [WLambda Language Reference](prelude/index.html#wlambda-reference).

 ## API Hello World